This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 As a national historical landmark and the only remaining intact mission in Arizona, the Mission remains a working parish for the Tohono O’odlham people, many of whom still live nearby.

 Be sure to do the free 45-minute docent-led tour (donations encouraged) to discover the beauty of the mission architecture and learn the story of the church and fascinating insight into the history of this region.

 25. Play (or Ski) at Mt Lemmon, Tucson

 We didn’t get to visit Mt Lemmon.
 We left it too late to go after our Sabino Canyon hiking adventures.
 Many locals recommended Mt Lemmon to us as a top place to visit.

 It came highly recommended as one of the best things to do in Tucson Arizona.
-Mt Lemmon is north of Tucson and here you can go hiking, bicycling, horse riding, scenic driving, camping, fishing and much more!
+Mt Lemmon is north of Tucson and here you can go hiking, bicycling, horseback riding, scenic driving, camping, fishing, and much more!

 Canyon de Chelly National Monument is located on the eastern edge of Arizona.